-The course selection process should be taken seriously as any changes made after the last day of school will be subject to a \$50 late fee and will require administrative approval.
-As of August 1st, no changes will be made to student schedules unless he has been contacted by a school counselor or administrator regarding a scheduling conflict.
+The course selection process should be taken seriously.
+Any changes made after the last day of school will require administrative approval.
 The academic schedule that a student receives during their orientation day at the beginning of the academic year will be considered final.